chocobo333/mcmurry/README.md

 # Mcmurry

-This module provides ebnf lexer/parser generator and supports to manipulate AST; Abstract Syntax Tree, in pure nim.
+This module provides ebnf lexer/parser generator and a way to manipulate AST; Abstract Syntax Tree, in pure nim.

 The parser generator is implemented as a macro.